markgoddard/ansible-experiments/README.md

-# ansible-experiments
+# Ansible experiments

-Experimentation with ansible
+Experimentation with ansible to show some of its many quirks.